js229/Vennerable/README.md

 install_github("Vennerable");
 library(Vennerable);`

-The function based documentations is sketchy.
+The function based documentation is sketchy.
 A better guide is the Venn vignette which you can see with `library(Vennerable);vignette("Venn")`